Aintree Bowl Tips & Odds

-The feature of the first day of the Grand National meeting, the Bowl always proves to be a thrilling affair, with the best staying chasers in training on both sides of the Irish Sea heading to Aintree for a crack at Grade 1 glory on Thursday 11th April.
+The feature of the first day of the Grand National meeting, the Bowl always proves to be a thrilling affair, with the best staying chasers in training on both sides of the Irish Sea heading to Aintree for a crack at Grade 1 glory on the festival's opening day, Thursday, each season.
 Read More

 The latest odds for the Aintree Bowl will be listed below just as soon as they become available.